 Deputy Chief Executive Officer, as second executive director of Crédit Agricole S.A. on 20 May 2015.

 He began his career at the General Finance Inspectorate in 1985.
 In 1989, he joined the Treasury Directorate and was appointed Head of the European Affairs Bureau in 1990.
 In 1993, he became technical advisor to Prime Minister Edouard Balladur before moving back to the Treasury in 1995, first as Head of the Financial Market Bureau, then as Deputy Director for Europe in charge of Monetary and International Affairs (1996) and finally Director of the State and Economy Financing Department (2000).
 From 2002 to 2004, Xavier Musca was Principal Private Secretary to the Minister for the Economy, Finance and Industry, Francis Mer.
 In 2004, he was appointed Director of the Treasury.
 In this capacity, he chaired the Paris Club and the Economic and Financial Committee of the European Union, composed of senior officials from Europe’s national administrations and central banks.
 He left the Treasury on 26 February 2009, to join the Office of the French President as Deputy Secretary General in charge of economic affairs.
 On 27 February 2011, he was appointed Secretary General of the President’s Office.
-In July 2012, Xavier Musca was appointed Deputy Chief Executive Officer of Crédit Agricole S.A., in charge of International Retail and Commercial Banking, Asset Management and Insurance.
+In 2012, Xavier Musca was appointed Deputy Chief Executive Officer of Crédit Agricole S.A..

-Xavier Musca is a graduate of Sciences Po Paris and Ecole Nationale d’Administration (1983/1985).
-He holds the rank of Chevalier de la Légion d’Honneur, Chevalier du Mérite and Chevalier du Mérite Agricole as well as the Order of Charles II (Spain).
+Xavier Musca is a graduate of Sciences Po Paris and the Ecole Nationale d’Administration (1983/1985).
+He is Officer of the Legion of Honour, Knight of the National Order of Merit, the Order of Agricultural Merit as well as the Order of Charles III (Spain).